 My videos are being filtered by Restricted mode.
 How do I stop this?

 You can still monetise videos

 even if they may not be available when Restricted mode is on.

 , it may be reviewed again by our system.
 If after reviewing our guidelines

-you still feel that your video should appear in Restricted mode, please let us know by submitting your feedback
+you still feel your video should appear in Restricted Mode, please let us know by submitting your feedback

 Restricted mode feedback